asasvirtuais/asasvirtuais-framework/README.md

 ### Transitioning from demo to production

-Because your prototype already uses `TableProvider`, `CreateForm`, `SingleProvider`, and reactive hooks, transitioning to production requires **zero changes to your UI or business logic components**:
+Because your prototype already uses `TablesProvider`, `CreateForm`, `SingleProvider`, and reactive hooks, transitioning to production requires **zero changes to your UI or business logic components**:

 1. Replace `dexieInterface` in `AppProviders` with server actions (`makeSchemaTableInterface`) or `asasvirtuais-firebase`.
-2. Remove the `asAbove` seed prop once live data is served by the production database.

 ---